terraform-ibm-modules/terraform-ibm-base-ocp-vpc/README.md

 - Make sure that you have a recent version of the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
 - Make sure that you have a recent version of the [IBM Cloud Kubernetes service CLI](https://cloud.ibm.com/docs/containers?topic=containers-kubernetes-service-cli)

-## Addons

-Support to enable, update or disable a single add-on or a set of add-ons.
-This [example](examples/single_zone_cluster) showcase the use of cluster-autoscaler addon.

 ## Usage
 ```hcl
 # Replace "master" with a GIT release version to lock into a specific release